Eshay: Description

 Eshays, or lads, are often considered stereotypically hypermasculine and inclined to crime and violence.
-They may be affiliated with other local youths from a postcode, hang out in groups, use slang derived from Pig Latin, wear sportswear, and engage in immature and anti-social behaviour.
-Common fashion items include bumbags and Nike shoes.
+However, while most eshays are male, a minority of them are female.
+They may be affiliated with other local youths from a postcode, hang out in groups, use slang derived from Pig Latin, wear sportswear, have mullets and engage in immature and anti-social behaviour.
+Common fashion items include bumbags and Nike shoes (specifically Air Max Plus aka TNs).
+Due to the eshay subculture surrounding the shoe, wearers have been banned from some pubs and clubs.
+Eshays often have access to alcohol, electronic cigarettes, illegal drugs, pornography and social media (namely Snapchat and TikTok).

+Typical hangout areas for eshays include bus stops, shopping centres, pubs, streets and train stations.

+"Gutter rap" (also known as "lad rap" due to its popularity among eshays) is a form of drill rap.
+Rappers in this genre include Kerser and Onefour.